psychemedia/middle-english-romances/sir-amadace.md

 And ladde hym forthe into is plase,

 And thus to hym con sey:
-" Sir knyght, he seyd, withowtyn lease,
+"Sir knyght, he seyd, withowtyn lease,

 Y have a doghtter, myn eyre ache is;
 In halle scho eytte to dey;